- Define creativity, divergent, and convergent thinking

 Everyday Connection: Creativity

-Dr. Tom Steitz, the Sterling Professor of Biochemistry and Biophysics at Yale University, has spent his career looking at the structure and specific aspects of RNA molecules and how their interactions cold help produce antibiotics and ward off diseases.
+Dr. Tom Steitz, former Sterling Professor of Biochemistry and Biophysics at Yale University, spent his career looking at the structure and specific aspects of RNA molecules and how their interactions could help produce antibiotics and ward off diseases.
 As a result of his lifetime of work, he won the Nobel Prize in Chemistry in 2009.
 He wrote, “Looking back over the development and progress of my career in science, I am reminded how vitally important good mentorship is in the early stages of one’s career development and constant face-to-face conversations, debate and discussions with colleagues at all stages of research.
 Outstanding discoveries, insights and developments do not happen in a vacuum” (Steitz, 2010, para.
 39).
 Based on Steitz’s comment, it becomes clear that someone’s creativity, although an individual strength, benefits from interactions with others.
 Think of a time when your creativity was sparked by a conversation with a friend or classmate.
 How did that person influence you and what problem did you solve using creativity?

 creativity: ability to generate, create, or discover new ideas, solutions, and possibilities

 divergent thinking: the opposite of convergent thinking, the capacity for exploring multiple potential answers or solutions to a given question or problem (e.g., coming up with many different uses for a common object)